Access to China Articles

 Being seen on the internet China

-In many ways, Chinese trading is no different from any other country or region.
+In many ways, Chinese trading is no different from that of any other country or region.
 Chinese businesses and consumers will always look for your business's internet presence.

-Your business's internet presence can be found in many different mediums, from your websites through business platforms such as LinkedIn to social media such as Facebook and YouTube.
+Your business's internet presence can be found in various mediums, including your website, business platforms like LinkedIn, and social media sites like Facebook and YouTube.

-The problem in China is that many third-party platforms can not be seen.
+The problem in China is that many third-party platforms are not visible to the public.

 All overseas social media is blocked.
 This also includes LinkedIn as of 2023.

 Most business websites are not blocked in China.
-The few that are blocked usually share an IP address with a blacklist of website content.
+The few that are blocked usually share an IP address with a blocklist of website content.

-The issue is that 80%+ of business websites trying to be seen cannot be opened, responded to slowly (over 30 seconds) or have content missing (typically social media).
+The issue is that over 80% of business websites that attempt to be seen cannot be opened, respond slowly (taking over 30 seconds), or have missing content (typically on social media).

 This collection of articles helps you understand the issues of Being Seen in the world's largest online market.